Swepps/pokeautobuilder/README.md

   - On the right of the page, the Storage Controls can be expanded in and out using the expansion button.
       - These controls are used for easily adding and removing Pokémon to the Storage.
   - Stored Pokémon can be accessed on the Team Builder page using the radio buttons to change the Pokémon search boxes to search the Storage instead of the Pokédex.

+- Team Storage

+    - The Team Storage holds a collection of your saved Pokémon teams in your browser's local storage.
+    - Saved teams can be expanded to view the details about that team including a chart of the team's base stats, the team's type defense, and the team's coverage.
+    - Teams can be loaded back into the Team Builder using the 'Load Into Editor' button.
+Changes via the editor won't modify this team and will require saving to the Team Storage independently.

 Link to the Web App:
 https://swepps.github.io/pokemonautoteambuilder/